The inventory turnover formula is: Inventory turnover = Cost of Goods Sold / Average inventory.

-Inventory turnover is a key formula that’s often discussed in the context of inventory management efficiency, and crops up in most types of inventory report.
-Let’s take a closer look at this important metric
+Inventory turnover is a key ratio that’s often discussed in the context of inventory management efficiency, and crops up in most types of inventory report.
+Let’s take a closer look at this important metric, including how to calculate inventory turnover, and what the figures mean for your business.

 What is inventory turnover?

-Inventory turnover is a metric you can use to calculate how quickly your business completely sells through and replaces the goods in its inventory, within a set time period.
+Inventory turnover – also known as the inventory turnover ratio – is a metric you can use to calculate how quickly your business completely sells through and replaces the goods in its inventory, within a set time period.
 To put it another way, this ratio helps you understand how long it takes you to sell your products, and therefore potentially pinpoint weaknesses in your inventory control process.

 How to calculate inventory turnover